fontclubbelgica/fontclubbelgica.xyz/faq.md

   * #### Web License:

     A web license (or self-hosting web license) allows the font to be used in live text on a website by uploading the typeface to a web server and referencing it via @font-face.
-This license is based on the number of page views per month that a website receives.
+This license are for one website and are based upon the number individuals employed by the Licensee.

     [Please click here to access the complete terms of the Web License EULA.](/assets/eula/Font-Club-Belgica_EULA-Web-v1-0.pdf){:target="_blank"}

   * #### App License:

     An app license allows the font to be integrated into an application, whether it's a desktop app, iOS, Android, or similar platform.
-This license is based on the expected number of downloads the application will receive.
+This license is based on the number individuals employed by the Licensee.

     [Please click here to access the complete terms of the App License EULA.](/assets/eula/Font-Club-Belgica_EULA-App-v1-0.pdf){:target="_blank"}